 follow a extensible protocol, allowing programmers to add new behaviors to ASDF.

-cffi adds support of special FFI description files
+cffi adds support for special FFI description files

-to interface with C libraries and of wrapper files to embed C code in Lisp;
+that interface with C libraries and for wrapper files that embed C code in Lisp.

-poiu supports for compiling code in parallel using background processes.
+poiu supports compiling code in parallel using background processes.

 component represents an individual source file or a group of source files,